-The Travel Vaccinations that needed for Equatorial Guinea varies from person-to-person.
-Everyone should have a personal risk assessment to look at factors including itinerary, medical condition, occupational and lifestyle risk factors and previous vaccination history.
-The table below provides you with a guide as to the Travel Vaccinations you might be advised for travel to Equatorial Guinea.
+The Vaccinations and Medications that are needed for travel vary from person-to-person.
+Everyone should have a personal risk assessment with a travel health professional to take into account a range of factors such as itinerary, medical condition, occupational and lifestyle risk factors and previous vaccination history.

 Risk of Malaria in Equatorial Guinea

 Travellers to areas where there is a Risk of Malaria should get advice regarding Malaria Medication which can be taken to help stop the illness from developing.
 The type of medication required depends on your destination, itinerary, length of stay and current medical condition.
-Further reduce the risk of by practising mosquito Bite Avoidance by using insect repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.
+Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.

 Yellow Fever Risk and Certification Requirements for Equatorial Guinea

 About Yellow Fever